 Everything is in moderation.
 How many times have we heard this?
 Too many times.
 This is usually true because too much of something almost always have some side effects.
 Too much food and no exercise, you gain weight—too much sun, sun damage to the skin, and possibly cancer.

 Too much alcohol or drugs leads to an addiction, which then can lead to health problems.
 Besides health problems, even when you try to quit drugs and alcohol, you still have withdrawal effects from chronic use.
-One of the worst sets of withdrawal symptoms come from using or abusing long-term benzodiazepines.
+One of the worst sets of withdrawal symptoms comes from using or abusing long-term benzodiazepines.

 What Are Benzodiazepines Exactly?

 According to the National Health Statistics Reports from 2014–2016, benzodiazepines were prescribed at approximately 65.9 million office-based physician visits.
-The rates for women being prescribed the drug were also higher than the men (at 34 visits per 100 women).
+The rates for women prescribed the drug were also higher than the men (at 34 visits per 100 women).

 Some common benzodiazepines include:

 Benzodiazepines should be taken only as prescribed by your doctor.
 Benzo withdrawal symptoms can take hold within hours of the last dose, and they can peak in severity within 1-4 days.
 People can also experience anything from a simple headache to diarrhea and even seizures or tremors during withdrawal.